As an Amazon Associate we earn from qualifying purchases.

 The first challenge to overcome is getting your dough wet enough so it is pliable (dry dough will crack and break), but not so wet that it gets sticky and gummy.
 To do this correctly, make sure you add water very slowly.
 You just want to add a few drops at a time.

 You are looking for the consistency of hard putty, or as unappetizing as it sounds, chewed gum.
 If your dough gets sticky or gummy, you can incorporate more flour and re-knead it.
-It should take adequate pressure to shape your dough, and that is why we use a pasta machine.
+It should take adequate pressure to shape your dough, and that is why I use a pasta machine.

 Not Enough Gluten